 However, the program labeled "Proposed Integrated Program" in Figure 17 fails to meet Property (2) of the integration model from Section 5.1 (because the sequences of values produced at statement "x := x + 1" in Base, A, and B are pairwise unequal).
 This example suggests that the integration model from Section 5.1, which was originally introduced as a model for the integration of single-procedure programs, needs to be revised to characterize better the goals of multi-procedure integration.
 In particular, the integration model should capture the notion of changed execution behavior at a finer level of granularity.
+In Section 4.2 we used a simplified criterion for equivalent

 In Section 4.2 we used a simplified criterion for equivalent behavior based on the "top-level" sequence of values produced at a point.
 For program integration, we use a more restrictive criterion based on the concept of roll-out [28]-the exhaustive in-line expansion of call statements to produce a program without procedure calls (in the presence of recursion, roll-out leads to an infinite program).
-The criterion used for program integration, and a multi-procedure integration model are presented in [7].
+The criterion used for program integration, and a multi-procedure integration model are presented in [8].
 Roughly, the multi-procedure integration model requires that the rolled-out version of the integrated program must capture all of the changed and preserved behaviors of the rolled-out versions of the variants with respect to the rolled-out version of Base.